saadware/saadware.github.com/_posts/2013-04-29-araxis-merge-hg-settings.md

 I have different settings for Araxis when I use git, but that's another post. :)

-Having a good diff/merge tools is well worth the investment as it saves time and headaches.
+Having a good diff/merge tool is well worth the investment as it saves time and headaches.
 Araxis has been my choice for over a decade now and it continues to prove itself as irreplaceable.